Sefakor-Ankora/Sefakor-Ankora/README.md

-I am Python/Django Web Developer
+A Python/Django Web Developer ||
-A certified Microsoft Azure Developer
+A certified Microsoft Azure Developer ||
 Microsoft Azure DevOps
 <!--
 **Sefakor-Ankora/Sefakor-Ankora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.